sap-tutorials/community/tutorials/community-tour/community-tour.md

 Once there you can choose to `Join Group`.

 Now that you have "joined" the group, you are able to contribute to the conversations within that particular group, so why not take a [quick moment](https://community.sap.com/t5/welcome-corner-blog-posts/welcome-all-sap-community-members-start-here/ba-p/5359) to say hello.
 As previously noted, joining a group and saying hello will help you move up the rank ladder so you can participate in blogging.
+If you’re new to SAP Community, don’t be alarmed if it takes a few hours before your reply appears in the group.
+As a new member, you will need to go through pre-moderation when posting questions, answers, discussions, and comments. .

 We have a wide selection of groups to choose from.
 Feel free to explore and join others.